Matthew Johnson

 Interactive fiction typically treats choices as interruptions—modal dialogs that break narrative flow.
 At Zory, we explored whether choices could feel like natural extensions of the reading experience itself.

-We decide choices would always appear at the bottom of the reader page, creating predictable placement.
+We decided choices would always appear at the bottom of the reader page, creating predictable placement.
 When content demanded more room, choices would flow to the next page but maintain that bottom position.

 We worked with writers to ensure decision points had emotional context through narrative priming—inner monologues revealing conflicting desires, dialogue building tension without telegraphing options.
 When choices appeared, readers had context for their decision rather than facing arbitrary options.